The Nym gateway was built in the quickstart. If you haven’t yet built Nym and want to run the code, go there first.

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn’t use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.

 Peaps connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway’s disk storage.
 If a Peap client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway’s disk.
-At the moment (0.7.x release) messages are stored unencrypted on the gateway.
-In release 0.8.0 we will have end-to-end encryption.
+As of release 0.8.x we have now added end-to-end encryption, so gateways cannot see what they’re storing for their users.

 When it starts up, a Peap’s client registers itself with a gateway, and the gateway returns an access token.
 The access token plus the gateway’s IP can then be used as a form of addressing for delivering packets.